-Assumptions Development methods Mortality and They are developed based on claim experience of the latest 1-3 morbidity rates years, in principle by type of protection, policy year, attained age and other attributes.
-The temporary effects of the epidemic of the new coronavirus infection are excluded.
+Assumptions Development methods Mortality and Mortality and morbidity rates are developed based on claim morbidity rates experience of the latest 1-3 years, in principle by type of protection, policy year, attained age and other attributes.
+The temporary effects of the spread of the new coronavirus infection are excluded from the morbidity rates.
 For policy years with no experience data, assumptions are developed with reference to industry data.
 We have reflected improvement trends for mortality rates and improvement trends or deteriorating trends for A&H morbidity rates of some benefits.
 The projection period for which these trends are reflected is limited to 5 years.
 Surrender & lapse rates Surrender & lapse rates are developed based on experience of the most recent year, in principle by line of business, premium mode and policy year.
-The temporary effects of the epidemic of the new coronavirus infection are excluded.
-Flexible premium For variable universal life insurance, it is assumed that future premium level of each policy does not change from the current premium.
 Renewal rates Renewal rates are developed based on past experience.
 Here, policies for which renewals are projected are A&H products, whose impact is large due to a large number of limited term in-force policies.
 For the sake of simplicity, we have not reflected future renewals for some riders.
 Operating expense rates Operating expense rates are developed from past experience based on the ratio (unit cost) of overall actual operating expenditures to the policy count or the premium separately for acquisition and maintenance expenses.
 Some of the operating expense rates were adjusted by removing one-off costs which are not ordinarily expected to be incurred in future periods.
-The removed one-off cost is 0.51 billion yen, which is tied primarily to a portion of system development costs.
+The removed one-off cost is 0.79 billion yen, which is tied primarily to a portion of system development costs.
 With regard to system development costs for policy acquisition and maintenance, and the information technology device costs for policy maintenance, the average amount incurred over the past five years is reflected in the corresponding unit costs.
 An increase due to inflation is reflected in future maintenance expenses.
 Corporate administration costs paid to the parent company are reflected in unit costs.
 Other than this, there is no look-through effect with regards to other companies within the Tokio Marine Group that needs to be reflected.
-Effective tax rate It is set as follows: 28.0% Consumption tax rate It is set as follows: 10% Inflation rate With reference to the break-even inflation rate from the most recently issued inflation index-linked government bond and the past Consumer Price Index (CPI), as well as the impact of the consumption tax increase and other factors, inflation rates are set as follows: 0.6% Policyholder dividend For products with interest dividends paid in every 5 years, interest dividends are set based on the interest rate level in future periods, using the method consistent with the one applied to determine the most recent dividend rates.
+Effective tax rate It is set as follows: 28.0% Consumption tax rate It is set as follows: 10% Inflation rate With reference to the break-even inflation rate from the most recently issued inflation index-linked government bond, inflation rates are set as follows: 1.28% Policyholder dividend For products with interest dividends paid in every 5 years, interest dividends are set based on the interest rate level in future periods, using the method consistent with the one applied to determine the most recent dividend rates.
 Reinsurance We have designated reinsurance premium as an expense and reinsurance benefits and others as income in the projections, because we cede mortality risks on death protection insurance products, A&H risks on A&H products and part of the minimum guarantee risks of the variable products.
 The reinsurance premium and the level of reinsurance benefits are set based on reinsurance treaty provisions.